 I also agree the heavy innervation of fascia can contribute greatly to neurologically transmitted effects to near & distant parts of the body.
 Proper myofascial release should track these as precisely and accurately as possible.

-However, this does not occur via the fascia system alone.
+However, this does NOT occur via the fascial system alone.
 It occurs via the integrated synergy of the musculo-fascial system, both muscle cells and fascia working together in a harmonious way.

 RE: the “Sweater Analogy” & Illustration: